jackluson/vscode-pomodoro-clock/README.md

 - `pomodoroClock.longBreakTime`: Long break time (in minutes, default is 15).
 - `pomodoroClock.repeat`: Number of repeat before long break(default is 4).
 - `pomodoroClock.countdown`: Whether to use countdown display(default is true).

+> Tip: Reload window to apply the settings. (except `pomodoroClock.countdown`, it will take effect immediately)

 ## Development